tobiasfremming/computerVision-SelfCheckout/Innlevering/oppg2/readme.md

 1. python -m venv venv
 2. Activate venv
+3. python -m pip install -r requirements.txt
-3. Before installing requirements you need to manually install the correct torch with the right cuda version for your pc.
+4. You need to manually install the correct torch with the right cuda version for your pc.
 For example: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121`
-4. python -m pip install -r requirements.txt
 5. python final_system.py
 6. put files into a videos folder in the same directory as final_system.py